datagrok-ai/public/help/develop/dataframe.md

 ### Virtual columns

 Consider a person's `weight`, `height` and a derived value of a mass index `BMI`, which is computed as `weight / height^2`.
-It would be convenient to access a `BMI` value as if it is stored in the dataframe along with other values.
-However, if access to such computed value only happens to some rows in some occasions, it would not be practical to pre-compute them and actually store in the dataframe.
+It's handy to access a `BMI` value as if it is stored in the dataframe along with other column values.
+However, if access to such computed value only happens at some rows in some occasions, it would not be practical to pre-compute them and actually store in the dataframe.
 It would also be inconvenient to maintain these computed values while the dataframe is being modified.

 Virtual columns is a tool to have such computed values of arbitrary type available as if they are stored in the dataframe without actually storing them.
 For their construction, a callback function taking a row index and